xyplex3/fabric-patterns-hub/patterns/pr/system.md

 - Include a "Key Changes" section with 3-4 bullet points summarizing the most important changes
 - Add detailed sections for Added, Changed, and Removed
-- **IMPORTANT**: Only include sections where there are actual changes - if nothing was removed, omit the "Removed:" section entirely (do not include it with "No features or code were removed")
+- **CRITICAL**: Only include sections where there are actual changes
+- **If nothing was added, DO NOT include the "Added:" section at all**
+- **If nothing was changed, DO NOT include the "Changed:" section at all**
+- **If nothing was removed, DO NOT include the "Removed:" section at all**
+- **NEVER write placeholder text like "No content removed" or "No features added"**
+- **Completely omit empty sections - do not mention them**
 - **ONLY use the sections: Key Changes, Added, Changed, Removed - NO other sections**
 - **DO NOT create Why, Motivation, Rationale, or any other custom sections**
 - **DO NOT repeat file names in multiple bullet points**